ERCubed/gcp-ethereum-miner/README.md

   very quickly_ - you have been warned!
 Unless you've got access to a free GCP account it may not be the wisest thing to do!

+* This script is intended for informational and test purposes only.

 ## Medium article

-Check out my blog post [**Easy Etherum mining on GCP**](https://medium.com/coinmonks/easy-ethereum-mining-on-gcp-576f0aaaeeed) for more details.
+Check out the blog post [**Easy Etherum mining on GCP**](https://medium.com/coinmonks/easy-ethereum-mining-on-gcp-576f0aaaeeed) for more details.

 ## Quick start